 At the centre of Audley Clevedon retirement village, you will find Clevedon House.
-What was once a Victorian schoolhouse for boys is now the carefully restored centrepiece building, re-built stone by stone to house the acclaimed Clevedon Restaurant, the bistro, lounge/library, swimming pool and health & wellbeing centre.
+What was once a Victorian schoolhouse for boys is now the carefully restored centrepiece building, re-built stone by stone to house the acclaimed Clevedon Restaurant, bistro, lounge/library, swimming pool and health & wellbeing centre.

 Despite its rural northern location, Audley Clevedon is within an hour’s drive of Leeds, York and the beautiful spa town of Harrogate, each with a unique offering for visitors.
 The beautiful Yorkshire Dales National Park is also right on the doorstep of the village.

 Harewood House sits in the heart of Yorkshire and is one of the Treasure Houses of England.
 The house was built in the 18th century and has art collections to rival the finest in Britain.
 Visitors can enjoy exhibitions of contemporary art, rare bird garden, farm experience and over 100 acres of exquisite gardens to explore.
 It is one of the most beautiful places in England.